 Which perhaps is why we were struck by yesterday's almost-true news that the world's last typewriter factory had closed its doors for good.
 (We say "almost true" because it appears that Chinese and Indonesian factories still make a vestigially small number of typewriters.
 But not, it seems, for long.

 Except the coffeemaker.
-If Darwin wants our coffeemaker, he can try to come down here and pry it from the hands of our Director of Product Design.
+If Darwin wants our coffeemaker, he can try to come down here and pry it from the highly evolved beak of our Director of Product Design.
+But he better bring help.